Wondering if a side hustle is worth your time?

 As it turns out, picking up a side job or two puts you in pretty good company.
 Whether you’re looking for a way to break into your dream career while keeping your day job, or if you’re hoping to pay student loans off ahead of schedule, there’s at least one good side hustle waiting to help you pad your pocketbook.

 Unless you entered the job market back in the days when the standard was stable, long-term employment with great benefits and retirement, you might be interested in earning extra money.
-In fact, you might find yourself feeling curious about side hustles even if you’ve got a full-time gig with all the trimmings.
+You might find yourself feeling curious about side hustles even if you’ve got a full-time gig with all the trimmings.

 Who’s Looking for Side Hustles?